 Please label items of clothing with some form of identification so that it can be recognized by your child.

-All articles found will be placed in the lost and found bin.
+All articles found will be placed on the lost and found rack in the red hallway.

-The school will not accept responsibility for lost articles placed in the lost and found area.
+The school will not accept responsibility for lost articles placed into the lost and found area.